Сonsequences of attacks on Iranian South Pars and Qatari Ras Laffan LNG plant

 Israel's March 18 attack on Iran's South Pars gas field and Iran's retaliatory strikes on Qatar's Ras Laffan LNG plant, which liquefies gas from the North Field, have significantly reduced the availability of gas in the Asian region.

 As a result of the Israeli attack Iranian domestic gas and electricity consumers will suffer.
 Iran's domestic market is the fourth-largest in the world, after USA, China, and Russia - 265 billion cubic meters per year (BCMA).
 South Pars accounted for 70% of Iran's gas production (716 mcm/d as of June 2025).
 As of now there is no information what is remaining production rate and what will be recovery period.
-Gas-fired thermal power plants provided 86% of the country's electricity generation mix.

 In 2025, Qatar became the leading supplier of LNG to China.

 Qatar has been a leading supplier of LNG to India.
+UAE, which also are off the market, is the second leading supplier.

 USA is absolute winner from the strikes.
-They will take advantage of not only the extremely high LNG prices, but also the freed-up space for new LNG projects that are now being launched.
-Whatever Trump says, this Israeli blow has brought a lot of money to the US.
+They will take advantage of not only the extremely high LNG prices, but also the freed-up space for new LNG projects that are now being launched - 26.7 MPTA of new capacity will be commissioned in 2026.

 Notes: